With the cost of living so high right now, money is tight for everyone. So we’ve put together a great list of 20 free things to do this weekend.

 At the Science and Industry Museum, you can explore Manchester’s rich history of scientific discovery and it’s generally just a fantastic day out.

 Best of all, it is absolutely free to enter.
+Just head over to their website to book your free ticket.

 Natural History Museum, London